 System Requirements: None really

-Description: Text-based Web Browser, EMail/FTP/News support, identical to
+Description: Text-based Web Browser, EMail/FTP/News support, identical to UNIX version of Lynx in most respects.

 Software Type: Freeware